Turtletnt5/LethalCompany_RWBY_NeoPolitan/README.md

 This is a mod that adds NeoPolitan from RWBY as a suit option.

-The model is made by tidiestflyer
+The model OG is made by tidiestflyer and the Vol 6 model is made by bak09

 The mod utilizes MoreSuits by x753 and ModelReplacmentAPI by BunyaPineTree.